-- Counseling and clinical monitoring to promote involvement in, and skill building for regular, c. productive daily activity, such as work or school and, for successful reintegration into family living; - d.
-Medication education, medication management and random drug screening to monitor drug use and to reinforce treatment gains as appropriate to the beneficiary's service plan; - Planned clinical program activities, designed to enhance the beneficiary's understanding of e. their substance use and mental disorder; - f.
-Health education services associated with the course of addiction and other potential healthrelated risk factors (such as HIV, hepatitis C, sexually transmitted diseases); - Evidence based practices, such as motivational enhancement strategies and interventions g. appropriate to the beneficiary's stage of readiness to change; - h.
-Daily treatment services to manage acute symptoms of the beneficiary's biomedical, substance use, or mental disorder; - i.
-Services for the beneficiary's family and significant others.
+- Daily clinical services to assess and address the beneficiary's needs such as medical and a. nursing services and individual, group and family services; - Planned clinical program activities to stabilize acute addictive and psychiatric symptoms, b. support reduction or elimination of substance use, and to help develop and apply recovery skills.
+Activities are pharmacological, cognitive-behavioral, and other therapies administered to the beneficiary; - c.
+Counseling and clinical monitoring to promote involvement in, and skill building for regular, productive daily activity, such as work or school and, for successful reintegration into family living: - d.
+Medication education, medication management, and random drug screening to monitor drug use and to reinforce treatment gains as appropriate to the beneficiary's PCP or service plan; - Planned clinical program activities, designed to enhance the beneficiary's understanding of e. their substance use and mental disorder; - Health education services associated with the course of addiction and other potential healthf. related risk factors (such as HIV, hepatitis C, sexually transmitted diseases); - Evidence based practices, such as motivational enhancement strategies and interventions g. appropriate to the beneficiary's stage of readiness to change; - Daily treatment services to manage acute symptoms of the beneficiary's biomedical, h. substance use, or mental disorder; - Services for the beneficiary's family and significant others, as indicated, with consent. i.

-Providers shall provide access to all approved US Food and Drug Administration (FDA) medications for Medication Assisted Treatment (MAT) covered by the Medicaid formulary for a beneficiary that meets medical necessity for that service.
-MAT may be provided on-site by the provider(s) or through a MOA or MOU with an off-site provider(s) that is no further than 60 minutes from the facility.
+Providers shall ensure access to all approved US Food and Drug Administration (FDA) medications for Medication Assisted Treatment (MAT) covered by the Medicaid formulary for a beneficiary that meets medical necessity for that service.
+MAT may be provided on site by the provider(s) or through a MOA or MOU with an off site provider(s) that is no further than 60 minutes from the facility.
+MAT may be administered by the provider, or through a MOA or MOU with another provider that is no further than 60 minutes from the facility.

-Medically Monitored Intensive Inpatient Service providers shall ensure that all programs have access to naloxone or other Federal Food and Drug Administration approved opioid antagonist for drug overdose on site, and that all staff have training and education on the use of naloxone in suspected opioid overdoses.
-Medically Monitored Intensive Inpatient Service programs shall develop policies that detail the use, storage and education provided to staff regarding naloxone.
+Medically Monitored Intensive Inpatient Service Providers shall ensure access to naloxone or other Federal Food and Drug Administration approved opioid antagonist for drug overdose on site.
+Providers shall ensure that all staff have training and education on the use of naloxone in suspected opioid overdoses.
+Medically Monitored Intensive Inpatient Service programs Providers shall develop policies that detail the use, storage and education provided to staff regarding naloxone.

 This service must be provided in a facility licensed by the NC Division of Health Service Regulation Mental Health Licensure and Certification Section under 10A NCAC 27G .3400 Residential Treatment Rehabilitation for Individuals with Substance Abuse Disorders rules.
+Facilities must be licensed under an approved rule waiver, if applicable.

 Refer to Tribal & Urban Indian Health Centers | HRSA when the service is provided by an Indian Health Service (IHS) or 638 contract or compact operated by a Federally Recognized Tribe as allowed in 25 USC Ch.
-18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under Federal health care programs in gualifications for reimbursement services.
+18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under federal health care programs in qualifications for reimbursement services.